Jo-JPEG/manifestation-magic/README.md

 - As an infrequent user, I want to receive email reminders to recharge my manifestations so that I can remember to engage with the site.
 - As a user, I want to view my recharge history so that I can see how frequently I have engaged with my goals.

+## Agile

+This project used Agile methodology to prioritize project requirements, tasks, and features.
+A [GitHub Project board](https://github.com/users/Jo-JPEG/projects/11) was used in the project management.
+User stories were separated into 4 catagories:
+- Must have: These are the non-negotiable requirements that are essential for the project to be considered successful.
+Without these features, the project would fail or be deemed incomplete.
+- Should have: These are important requirements that are not critical for the project's success but would add significant value.
+While the project could still function without them, their inclusion would enhance the overall experience.
+- Could have: These are desirable requirements that would be nice to have but are not essential.
+They can be included if time and resources permit, but they are not a priority.
+- Won't have (this time): These are requirements that will not be included in the current project scope.
+They may be considered for future iterations or phases but are not necessary for the current project.

 ## Design